 Health & Safety of Women Ag Workers

-(MAAF 2013-2014) This project is addressing sexual harassment of women working in agriculture.
+(MAAF 2013-2014) This project is addressing the sexual harassment of women working in agriculture.
 EPB, along with a community advisory board, is assessing the extent and interrelationship between sexual harassment and worker health.
 This project aims to develop, disseminate, and evaluate educational materials intended to prevent sexual harassment in the agricultural workplace.

 ConneX Program and UW Summer Extension Course

 (HRSA/Yakima Valley Farm Workers Clinic 2011-2013) Since 2003, PNASH has led a summer environmental education course in Yakima, WA with university credit for ConneX program students.
 ConneX is an education outreach program at the Yakima Valley Farm Workers Clinic with the aim to create a competitive pool of young people from disadvantaged backgrounds to enter health professions.
-PNASH faculty, partners and graduate students lead the curricula and organize a field survey or sampling activity.
-The community surveys from 2004 through 2010 helped our partnership understand the environmental and occupational health concerns, and evaluate the effectiveness of our educational interventions.
+PNASH faculty, partners, and graduate students lead the curricula and organize a field survey or sampling activity.
+The community surveys from 2004 through 2010 helped our partners understand the environmental and occupational health concerns, and evaluate the effectiveness of our educational interventions.

 Aggravating Factors of Asthma in a Rural Environment (AFARE)

-(NIEHS 2009-2013) This community based project characterized ambient triggers of asthma in the rural setting by following 50 (children and adults) asthmatic community participants, mapping their exacerbations and comparing these with known agricultural exposures.
+(NIEHS 2009-2013) This community-based project characterized ambient triggers of asthma in the rural setting by following 50 (children and adults) asthmatic community participants, mapping their exacerbations, and comparing these with known agricultural exposures.
 Subsequently, ambient sampling with an innovative and adaptable sampler confirmed the nature of the exposures.
-A multifaceted evaluation assessed the process, outcomes and impact of the program on the partnership, the participants, the clinical providers and the community.
+A multifaceted evaluation assessed the process, outcomes, and impact of the program on the partnership, the participants, the clinical providers, and the community.